squint-cljs/squint/README.md

 Squint is not intended as a full replacement for ClojureScript but as a tool to target JS when you need something more light-weight in terms of interop and bundle size.
-The most significant different with CLJS is that squint uses only built-in JS data structures.
+The most significant difference with CLJS is that squint uses only built-in JS data structures.
 Squint's output is designed to work well with ES modules.